adalvis/roads_lumped_model/README.md

-# Lumped Road Erosion Model
+# WADNR Roads Project Lumped Model
-**Updated:** 06/18/2025
+**Updated:** 06/23/2025

 ## Summary
-This repository contains code for a lumped model used to estimate the erosion of forest roads.
+This repository contains code for a spatially lumped model used to estimate the erosion of forest roads.

 ## Repository navigation
 ### `rlm_data_scripts`